-Lastly, like I always say, “Label, label, label.”
-Label the bins so you and everyone in your home can find things quickly and can notice if things are missing or if supplies ran out.
-Like the image above, if you can't see what is in it, you need to label it.
+Now that you have all the items in your linen closet.
+It's time to label!
+It's a great way to reinforce your new system.
+Label the bins so you and everyone in your home can find things quickly and notice if things are missing or if supplies ran out.
+Like the image above, you need to label it if you can't see what is in it.
 But to stay consistent, be sure to mark it anyway.
 It looks so much better when everything is labeled.

-Tip: Pull items out of the closet that do not pertain to the bathroom.
+Tip: Pull items out of the closet that does not pertain to the bathroom.
 It will drastically reduce the number of items in the closet and, as a result, make it less cluttered.

-I hope this inspires you to make your organized linen closet.
+That's it!
+I hope this post inspires you to make your organized linen closet.
 Do you have any unique items in your closet?
-Please comment below if you have any issues on where to store them.
+Please comment below if you have any issues with where to store them.
 I will get back to you as soon as possible.
 Happy Organizing.